A Survey of Natural Language Generation: From Image to Text Generation

 \subsubsection{Image Captioning}

-Image captioning aims to generate the description for an image automatically.
-Image captioning \cite{vinyals2015show} has achieved significant improvements based on neural encoder-decoder framework.
-The Show-Tell model \cite{vinyals2015show} employs convolutional neural networks to encode image into fixed-length vector, and recurrent neural networks as decoder to sequentially generate words.
-To capture fine-grained visual details, attentive image captioning models \cite{lu2017knowing} are proposed to dynamically ground words with relevant image parts in generation.
-Based on the consideration that region aware feature better fits the human visual system, Anderson \textit{et al.} propose a recognized baseline called BUTD \cite{anderson2018bottom-up}.
-The BUTD caption model is composed of two LSTM layers.
-The first LSTM layer is designed to capture the top-down visual attention model, while the second LSTM layer is regard as a language model.
+Image captioning aims to generate a description of the given image.
+The Show-Tell model \cite{vinyals2015show} proposed an encoder-decoder based framework that encodes images into feature vectors with Convolution Neural Networks (CNN), and decodes the feature vectors into words with Recurrent Neural Networks (RNN).
+To obtain the fine-grained visual concepts, attention-based image captioning model \cite{lu2017knowing} was proposed to ground words with the corresponding part of imaging.
+Considering the fact that region aware feature better fits the human visual system, Anderson \textit{et al.} \cite{anderson2018bottom-up} Propose a recognized baseline called Bottom-Up-Top-Down (BUTD) for image caption.
+The BUTD is composed of two LSTM layers.
+The first LSTM layer is designed to capture the top-down visual attention model, while the second LSTM layer is regarded as a language model.
 Given the mean-pooled image feature $\overline{\boldsymbol{v}}$, a word embedding matrix $W_{e}$, and a one-hot encoding $\Pi_{t}$ of the input word at time $t$ we could obtain the output $\boldsymbol{h}_{t}^{1}$ as:

 and the normalized attention weight $a_{i, t}$ can be represented by the following formulations:

 The attended image feature used as input to the language LSTM is calculated as a convex combination of all input features as $\hat{v}_{t}=\sum_{i=1}^{K} \alpha_{i, t} v_{i}$.
 The input to the language model LSTM consists of the attended image feature, concatenated with the output of the attention LSTM, given by $\boldsymbol{h}_{t}^{2}=\left[\hat{\boldsymbol{v}}_{t}, \boldsymbol{h}_{t}^{1}\right]$.
 Using the notation $y_{1:T}$ to refer to a sequence of words, at each time step t the conditional distribution over possible output words is given by: